davidfischer/cardsource/docs/basic.rst

             # handle WAR
             while winner is None:
                 # Verify the players have enough cards for WAR
+                # If either player does not have enough, they
+                # automatically lose the WAR and the game.
                 if len(player1) < 2:
                     winner = player2
                     while len(player1) > 0: